Civil rights movement (1865–1896): Urban churches

-The great majority of blacks lived in rural areas where services were held in small makeshift buildings.
-In the cities black churches were more visible.
+The great majority of Black people lived in rural areas where services were held in small makeshift buildings.
+In the cities Black churches were more visible.
 Besides their regular religious services, the urban churches had numerous other activities, such as scheduled prayer meetings, missionary societies, women's clubs, youth groups, public lectures, and musical concerts.
 Regularly scheduled revivals operated over a period of weeks reaching large, appreciative and noisy crowds.

 Charitable activities abounded concerning the care of the sick and needy.
 The larger churches had a systematic education program, besides the Sunday schools, and Bible study groups.
 They held literacy classes to enable older members to read the Bible.
-Private black colleges, such as Fisk in Nashville, often began in the basement of the churches.
+Private Black colleges, such as Fisk in Nashville, often began in the basement of the churches.
 Church supported the struggling small business community.

 Most important was the political role.
 Churches hosted protest meetings, rallies, and Republican party conventions.
 Prominent laymen and ministers negotiated political deals, and often ran for office until disfranchisement took effect in the 1890s.
 In the 1880s, the prohibition of liquor was a major political concern that allowed for collaboration with like-minded white Protestants.
 In every case, the pastor was the dominant decision-maker.
 His salary ranged from $400 a year to upwards of $1500, plus housing – at a time when 50 cents a day was good pay for unskilled physical labor.

 Increasingly the Methodists reached out to college or seminary graduates for their ministers, but most Baptists felt that education was a negative factor that undercut the intense religiosity and oratorical skills they demanded of their ministers.

-After 1910, as blacks migrated to major cities in both the North and the South, there emerged the pattern of a few very large churches with thousands of members and a paid staff, headed by an influential preacher.
+After 1910, as Black people migrated to major cities in both the North and the South, there emerged the pattern of a few very large churches with thousands of members and a paid staff, headed by an influential preacher.
 At the same time there were many "storefront" churches with a few dozen members.